patdx/rqlite-js/README.md

 ## How to install

 ```
-npm install @patdx/rqlite-js ky
+npm install @patdx/rqlite-js ky sql-template-tag
 ```

 ## Changes from rqlite-js

-This is an opinionated for of rqlite-js with:
+This is an opinionated fork of rqlite-js with:

 - TypeScript
 - ES module output